 We will require substantial capital resources in order to conduct our operations and develop our products and cell manufacturing facilities.
-We expect that our available cash and interest income, including that raised in the recent sale of common stock, described above, will be sufficient to finance currently planned activities beyond the end of fiscal year 2006 (ending June 30, 2006).
+We expect that our available cash and interest income will be sufficient to finance currently planned activities beyond the end of fiscal year 2007 (ending June 30, 2007).
 However, in order to grow and expand our business, and to introduce our new product candidates into the marketplace, we will need to raise additional funds.
 We will also need additional funds or a collaborative partner, or both, to finance the research and development activities of our product candidates for the expansion of additional cell types.
 Accordingly, we are continuing to pursue additional sources of financing.